Welcome

 家

 What is home?
 Is it a place?
 A country?
 Or is it something else entirely?
 Maybe it’s the sense of ease you feel with certain people, or a memory you hold on to.
 Tell us your story of home.
 Answer a few quick questions and your story might come to life in our digital and physical exhibition spaces.
+And if you need a bit of inspiration, take a look at the stories below to see what home means to some of Sydney’s Chinese Australian trailblazers.

 OUR